Speech-Rule-Engine/sre-webpages/README.md

 2. **Standalone Tool:** Download via github and build with make, or simply run it with ```npx```.
-This is useful if you want to use the speech rule engine in batch mode or interactivley to add your own code.
+This is useful if you want to use the speech rule engine in batch mode or interactively to add your own code.

-3. **Browser Library:** This gives you the option of loading SRE in a browser and use its full functionality on your webesites.
+3. **Browser Library:** This gives you the option of loading SRE in a browser and use its full functionality on your websites.

 For more information see the [documentation on SRE's github pages](https://github.com/zorkow/speech-rule-engine).